mosareini/Glider-App/README.md

 # Glider App
 ​
-Java File is all backend, database, API and DAO.
-Located in the src file.
+Java File is all backend, database, API, DAO and located in the src file.
 ​
-Vue file is front end Js, HTML, and CSS.
-Located in the src file.
+Vue file is front end Js, HTML, CSS and located in the src file.